Cauley Woodrow: International career

 Woodrow was called up to the England under-17 team for the 2011 Algarve Tournament in February.
 When he made his debut, scoring the equalising goal in a 1–1 draw with Romania, he became the first non-League footballer to play for an England youth team since Bob Oates of Ashley Road in 1974.
 He played in England's other two matches in the tournament, against Germany and Portugal, as a second-half substitute.
-He was called up to England U21s for the first time in May 2014 for that summer's Toulon Tournament and European qualifiers.